dober-man/dober-man.github.io/xc/xc-lb-dns-config.md

 # Configuring DNS Delegation to XC.

+There are 3 options for getting clients resolved appropriately to the XC Cloud Load Balancer.

+1. "A" record Delegation
+2. CNAME Delegation
+3. Subdomain Delegation

 ## "A" record delegation
 While not a true delegation so to speak, the "A" record delegation is quick and straightforward to configure.

-..NOTE:: Auto Certificate management not supported in this configuration.
+> **Note:** Auto Certificate management not supported in this configuration.
 BYOC.

 1. Create an XC-LB
 2. Retrieve XC public IP